davidhdaw/press-me/README.md

 ### 5. Access the Game
 1. Open http://localhost:5173 in your browser
-2. You'll be assigned a random agent codename
+2. You'll be assigned a random agent codename (e.g., "Swift Spider")
-3. Enter the password: `password123`
+3. Enter your unique passphrase (each agent has a different one)
 4. Complete your mission briefing
 5. Access the dashboard to view and accept missions

 ## 🎮 How to Play

 ### Agent Login
-- Each player gets a random agent codename (e.g., "SHADOWFOX", "SILVERWOLF")
+- Each player gets a random agent codename (e.g., "Swift Spider", "Invisible Mouse")
-- All agents use the same password: `password123`
+- Each agent has a unique passphrase (e.g., "Not every bird is an eagle.", "Have you ever been to Cleveland in August?")
 - Failed login attempts are logged and tracked
+- After 5 failed attempts, the system locks out with a security warning

 ### Mission System
 - **Mission Types:**